nuxeo/nuxeo-labs/nuxeo-labs-images/README.md

     * `yOffset`: Default value `0`

 * **`Conversion > GenericConverter`**
-  * As its name state, this converter is generic.
+  * As its name states, this converter is generic.
 Which means that you must tell it what converter to use, and which parameters to inject
   * The parameters are:
     * `converterName`: The exact name (case sensitive) as the one you declared in Studio or of one of the converters provoided by this plug-in
     * `parameters`: The parameters of the command line to pass to the operation (the command line can be found in the declaration of the converters)